openstack/openstack-manuals/doc/api-quick-start/source/api-quick-start.rst

-The token expires every hour by default, though it can be configured differently - see the `expiration <https://docs.openstack.org/keystone/latest/configuration/config-options.html#token.expiration>`__ option in the the *Identity Service Configuration Guide*.
+The token expires every hour by default, though it can be configured differently - see the `expiration <https://docs.openstack.org/keystone/latest/configuration/config-options.html#token.expiration>`__ option in the *Identity Service Configuration Guide*.

 Export the project name to the ``OS_PROJECT_NAME`` environment variable.
 For example: